What is brucellosis?

 What are the symptoms of brucellosis?

-Brucellosis causes a flu-like illness with fever, chills, headache, fatigue, and pain in the muscles, joints, or back.
+Brucellosis initially causes a flu-like illness with fever, chills, headache, fatigue, and pain in the muscles, joints, or back.
 The fever might go up and down over a 24-hour period (another name for brucellosis is ‘undulant fever’).
-Other symptoms may include weight loss, loss of appetite, vomiting and prolonged tiredness.
-Serious infections of the central nervous system or lining of the heart may occur.
+Other symptoms can include loss of appetite and weight loss.
 Brucellosis can also cause long-lasting (chronic) symptoms including fever, chronic tiredness, and swelling in other body parts, such as the joints, testicle and scrotum area, lining of the heart, liver, spleen, brain, or spinal cord.
 Although rare, death can occur.

 How is brucellosis diagnosed?